jimholmes/resumes/Current_Resume.md

 -   Creates and provides training and coaching to move non-coding testers into software automation

 -   Specializes in moving testers from stove-piped, centralized work into embedded members of delivery teams

+-   Lead consultant integrating contract and delivery risk analysis processes between Accenture and Pillar.
+Responsible for advising opportunity pursuit teams on over $30M of business proposals.

 ## Guidepost Systems: December 2014 - Present